mozilla-services/consvc-shepherd/docs/operations/createPublishSnapshots.md

 ## Creating and Publishing a Snapshot
-Click the Add buttons for Settings snapshots under CONSVC_SHEPHERD:
+Click the Add buttons for Settings or Allocation settings snapshots under CONSVC_SHEPHERD:

 1. Input a name
    * recommendation is to have the name relate to the changes done to the advertiser (ex.
 Added Advertiser X Y and Z or Added Black Friday URLs to X) The name has a 128 Character limit.
 2. Select settings type.
-At this time, this would be the Partner name.
+At this time, this would be the Partner name. *NOTE*: _This only applies to settings snapshots, allocation snapshots do not have a type field._
 3. Hit Save.
 A Snapshot has been saved.
 4. To publish it, click the checkbox that corresponds to the snapshot.
 5. Select “Publish Settings Snapshot” from the actions dropdown and click “Go”.